iawia002/lux/README.md

 ### Multi-Thread

-Use `-m` option to enable multi-thread download for single video.
+Use `--multi-thread` or `-m` multiple threads to download single video.

-Use `-sf` option to enable multi-thread download for every fragment.
-Requires `-m` is set.

-> For example, in BiliBili download, use `-m -sf` can significantly increase speed.

-Use `-n` option to set the number of download threads(default is 10, only works for multiple-parts video).
+Use `--thread` or `-n` option to set the number of download threads(default is 10).

+> Note: If the video has multi fragment, the number of actual download threads will increase.
+>
+> For example:
+> * If `-n` is set to 10, and the video has 2 fragments, then 20 threads will actually be used.
+> * If the video has 20 fragments, only 10 fragments are downloaded in the same time, the actual threads count is 100.

 > **Special Tips:** Use too many threads in **mgtv** download will cause HTTP 403 error, we recommend setting the number of threads to **1**.